Skip to Main Content

 Appeals process

 A student who is denied admission to UNF has a right to appeal that decision.
-If they chooses to appeal, the student must submit a letter and supporting documentation, detailing the reason the application should be reviewed.
+If they choose to appeal, the student must submit a letter and supporting documentation, detailing the reason the application should be reviewed.

 The supporting documentation that substantiates the appeal must be new information not provided as part of the initial application.